-the expected present value of utility, firms maximize their value, and markets clear.
+&lt;sup>2 As Blanchard (2009, p.
+26) puts it, "To caricature only slightly: a macroeconomic article today follows strict, haiku-like, rules: it starts from a general equilibrium structure, in which individuals maximize the expected present value of utility, firms maximize their value, and markets clear.
 Then, it introduces a twist, be it an imperfection or the closing of a particular set of markets, and works out the general equilibrium implications.
 It then performs a numerical simulation, based on calibration, showing that the model performs well.
-It ends with a welfare assessment." (p.
-26).
+It ends with a welfare assessment."

-3See also Aghion et al. (2005); Aghion and Marinescu (2007); Aghion et al. (2008).
+&lt;sup>3 See also Aghion et al. (2010), Aghion and Marinescu (2007) and Aghion et al. (2008).

-4Ironically, given the lack of stability of "new growth" trajectories, "Keynesianism" could show its full force: see also below.
+&lt;sup>4 Ironically, given the lack of stability of "new growth" trajectories, "Keynesianism" could show its full force.
+We shall go back to this point below.

-5See however Dosi et al. (1994) and Fagiolo and Dosi (2003) for exceptions.
+&lt;sup>5 See, however, the exceptions of Dosi et al. (1994) and Fagiolo and Dosi (2003).
+Cf. Dawid (2006) for an exhaustive review of ABMs of innovation and technological change.

-6For germane ABMs with both some Keynesian and Schumpeterian elements see Verspagen (2002), Ciarli et al. (2008), Saviotti and Pyka (2008), and the discussion in Silverberg and Verspagen (2005).
+&lt;sup>6 For germane ABMs with both some Keynesian and Schumpeterian elements see Verspagen (2002), Ciarli et al. (2008), Saviotti and Pyka (2008), and the discussion in Silverberg and Verspagen (2005).